 \section{Introduction}

-Development teams aim at implementing a software project of high quality, on time, and within budget.
-In real-world scenarios however, quality sometimes needs to be sacrificed in order to deliver a software project on time.
-Developers tend to apply quick fixes or temporary implementations that are not necessarily ideal for the long term, which leads to the incurring of \ac{td} to the software \cite{brown2010managing,tom2013exploration}.
+Development teams aim at implementing software projects of high quality, on time, and within budget.
+In real-world scenarios however, quality sometimes is traded in order to deliver the software on time.
+Developers tend to apply quick fixes or temporary implementations that are not necessarily ideal for the long term, which can lead to the incurring of technical debt \cite{brown2010managing,tom2013exploration}.

-Technical Debt is a term introduced by Ward Cunningham \cite{cunningham1993wycash} to describe the situations where accomplishing short-term goals is chosen over long-term code quality.
-Just like financial debt, \ac{td} can accumulate interest if it is not delt with quickly.
+Technical Debt (TD) is a term introduced by Ward Cunningham \cite{cunningham1993wycash} to describe the situation where accomplishing short-term goals is chosen over long-term code quality.
+Just like financial debt, \ac{td} can accumulate interest if it is not dealt with quickly.
 Poor coding practices can cause the presence of \ac{td}.
-For instance, Kruchten et al. put "quick-and-dirty" conditional statements (e.g. \texttt{if}-statements) on the top of their \ac{td} example list \cite{kruchten2019managing}.
-Previous studies have highlighted the widespread occurrence of \ac{td} and its impact on software quality, complexity, and maintenance \cite{wehaibi2016examining,zazworka2011investigating,lim2012balancing,huang2018identifying}.
-The presence of \ac{td} makes changes to the system more frequent \cite{zazworka2011investigating} and more difficult \cite{wehaibi2016examining} to implement.
+Previous studies have highlighted the widespread occurrence of \ac{td} and its impact on software quality, complexity, and maintenance.
+The presence of \ac{td} makes changes to the system more frequent \cite{zazworka2011investigating} and harder to implement \cite{wehaibi2016examining}.
 Developers recognise that \ac{td} is unavoidable and, therefore, in need of careful management \cite{lim2012balancing}.
-Repaying \ac{td} comes in the form of re-structuring and re-factoring the software \cite{huang2018identifying}.
+Repaying \ac{td} comes in the form of re-structuring and refactoring the software \cite{huang2018identifying}.

-Despite the importance of \ac{td} management, especially in its early stages, the identification of \ac{td} is a challenge.
-Moreover, \ac{td} instances needs to be well-understood once it is identified in order for it to be properly managed.
-For example, if a developer implements a \emph{workaround} in the code and wraps it within an \texttt{if}-statement, other developers in the team may not know that this is a \ac{td}-carrying statement.
+Despite the importance of \ac{td} management, especially in its early stages, the identification of \ac{td} in itself is a challenge.
+Moreover, \ac{td} needs to be well-understood once it is identified in order to be properly managed.
+For example, if a developer implements a \emph{workaround} in the code and wraps it within a \emph{conditional statement} (e.g. \texttt{if}-statement), other developers in the team may not know that this is a \ac{td}-carrying statement.
 To make it visible, the developer writes a comment that describes the \ac{td}.
-Such comments flag Self-Admitted Technical Debt (SATD) \cite{potdar2014exploratory}.
+Such comments flag \ac{satd} \cite{potdar2014exploratory}.